 obtain their original birth certificates is a basic human right.

-True "personhood" mentality would not permit this to happen to millions of fellow human beings.
-Yet, these very organizations lobby against adoptee access legislation.
-This reduces adopted individuals to a commodity; their very identities sealed and amended for the fulfillment of an economically driven supply & demand based system.(See "Shotgun Adoption" in The Nation ~
+Their powerful lobby reduces adopted individuals to a commodity; our very identities sealed and amended for the fulfillment of an economically driven supply & demand based system.(See "Shotgun Adoption" in The Nation ~

 Legislators can prove themselves as "pro-life" by extending the SAME rights and privileges of "personhood" to adult adoptees.